nigru/StreetQuiz/README.md

 ```
 npm install
 ```
 Additonally you will need map tiles.
-You can create them by yourself or you can use our custom map tiles: [part1](http://nigru.github.io/StreetQuiz/tiles_part1.zip), [part2](http://nigru.github.io/StreetQuiz/tiles_part1.zip) (The file is splitted because of the github file size restriction).
+You can create them by yourself (have a look at [TileMill](https://www.mapbox.com/tilemill/)) or you can use our custom map tiles: [part1](http://nigru.github.io/StreetQuiz/tiles_part1.zip), [part2](http://nigru.github.io/StreetQuiz/tiles_part1.zip) (The file is splitted because of the github file size restriction).
 Just extract the tile folder into the project root directory and run
 ```
 fly tiles
 ```